nicleejy/NUS-Reminders-Bot/README.md

 ## Project Details

 The back-end was written in Python and served from Heroku, with the help of the <a href="https://github.com/eternnoir/pyTelegramBotAPI">pyTelegramBot API</a> implementation.
 To deliver reminders to users, it was necessary for the bot persist user timetable information.
 A solution was to implement an external cloud database that the script can communicate with directly.
 User timetables, when submitted, are stored in a <a href="https://www.mongodb.com/atlas/database">MongoDB Atlas</a> database along with a generated list of reminders from their respective classes.
-The post also retains user state, such as whether reminders are active and a job list of unique job IDs if there scheduled reminders are activated.
+The document in the database also retains user state, such as whether reminders are active and a job list of unique job IDs if there scheduled reminders are activated.

 To schedule jobs with custom clock processes, I had to use a package other than the built in Heroku Scheduler, which only schedules jobs at intervals.
 APScheduler was chosen because it is lightweight, easy to use, runs in the background, and able to integrate with the MongoDB Atlas database through a job store.
 Each job has a unique ID attributed to the user, along with a universally unique identifier (UUID) to ensure that each reminder can be traced for deletion if required.